Does designing a sustainable home really matter? Can we make that much of a difference with our own home renovation or new build?

 Not every designer is passionate about creating sustainable homes that make the most of your site and its environment.
 And so, if you as the homeowner, feel you’re having to convince your designer – who’s supposed to be the expert – as to why this is so essential to you, that can get exhausting.

-One of the recent Australian members of my “How to Get it Right in Your Reno or New Home” course encountered this issue with her own home.
+One of the recent Australian members of my online program encountered this issue with her own home.

 She was planning an extension to her existing home, which sat on a corner.
 One street was on the western side or the home, and the other was on the northern side of the home.
 So, the orientation of the house was less-than-idea, as she was extending new living spaces to the southern side of the home – opening out to a south-facing garden.
 On the eastern side was another tall home, overshadowing theirs.

-She’d been listening to Undercover Architect for a while, and then had participated in the “How to Get it Right” course – where, amongst other things, I talk a lot about orientation, and designing for the movement of the sun.
+She’d been listening to Undercover Architect for a while, and then had participated in my online program – where, amongst other things, I talk a lot about orientation, and designing for the movement of the sun.

 She knew the design she’d received wasn’t working to access northern light into the home that well … and she literally felt worn because she said she’d pushed and tried so hard to achieve it in the design, but didn’t think it was going to happen.